SilentCircle/apns_erlv3/doc/apns_erlv3_session.md

 ## Description ##

-There must be one session per App Bundle ID and certificate (Development or Production) combination.
+There must be one session per App ID Suffix and certificate (Development or Production) combination.
 Sessions must have unique (i.e. they are registered) names within the node.